 This season has its fair share of tiresome subplots (Mary’s grief, the Mary-Tony-Charles courtship triangle, Edith’s missing boyfriend) and one hugely problematic one (oh, Anna) that reeks somewhat of writers struggling to find things for the cast to do.
-Its commentary also feels a bit repetitive – for example, the Rose-Jack romance, which is basically a variation on the Sybil-Branson romance.
+Its commentary also feels repetitive; for example, the Rose-Jack romance, which is basically a variation on the Sybil-Branson romance.
 This late in the game, the show feels more like a rambling soap opera than an insightful window into the past.

 Even so, Downton Abbey still has its classy look, its cast of well defined and sympathetic characters, and its sharp-witted dialogue.
-I find that instead of tuning in for storylines, I’m tuning in for moments.
+Instead of tuning in for storylines, I’m tuning in for moments.
 I still get a kick out of Carson (Jim Carter) and the Dowager Countess (Maggie Smith).
 I adore the relationship between Mrs. Patmore (Lesley Nicol) and Daisy (Sophie McShera).
-And generally speaking I’m invested in the world and enjoy visiting it.
+And generally I’m invested in the world and enjoy visiting it.
 Hopefully season five will restore some its early greatness to give it a grand finale.